LIST-Geoinformatika/foss4g_2023/README.md

 ## Step 4

 In the last step of this workshop we will implement measure tool both in 2D and 3D.
 This last step is somewhat complex but this workshop is aimed to cover some advanced usecases.
-We will to cover concepts in this section as best as we can, but always feel free to ask questions either during or after the workshop.
+We will try to cover concepts in this section as best as we can, but always feel free to ask questions either during or after the workshop.

 ### Distance measure

 We will start this part by connecting our second button in the header to the rest of the app.
 You can create new React state using same logic used for toggling between 2D/3D view.
 We will call this state `measureActive`.
 We will pass this state down to `<Header />` and `<MapInstance />`.
 In header the same logic applies as with previous button.
 In MapComponent we will first implement 2D measure and activate it using our created state.

 Let's create a new React component named `<Measure2d />`.
-To demonstrate the best practise on using React components with OpenLayers, we will toggle this component using conditional rendering paradigm often used in React.
-In curly brackets first add a value that can be evaluated as truthy followed by double `&&` sign, and ond the right side the component which needs to be toggled on/off is loaded (in our case `<Measure2d />`).
+To demonstrate the best practice on using React components with OpenLayers, we will toggle this component using conditional rendering paradigm often used in React.
+In curly brackets first add a value that can be evaluated as truthy followed by double `&&` sign, and on the right side the component which needs to be toggled on/off is loaded (in our case `<Measure2d />`).
 This will add/remove 2D measure from our app depending on the state of `measureActive`.
 Remember to pass map as a prop to this component!

-Inside our new component we need a single useEffect function that can take an empty dependency array (or `map`, but it's almost impossible to trigger measure before map is loaded so it is not neccessary).
-This function will create a temporary `VectorSource` and `VecotLayer` for storing measured features, as well as add drawing interaction on map.
+Inside our new component we need a single useEffect function that can take an empty dependency array (or `map`, but it's almost impossible to trigger measure before map is loaded so it is not necessary).
+This function will create a temporary `VectorSource` and `VectorLayer` for storing measured features, as well as add drawing interaction on map.

 For styling your layer use this function (explaining it is a bit outside of scope for this workshop, but if you are interested feel free to ask more):